TRACKING THE PROMISES:

 CONCLUSION OVERALL^

 While the Air Force experienced an increased contribution under the Trudeau government, the Canadian Army has not.
 It has not rotated troops in UN peacekeeping since the last century.
 Also, in the 1990s, the Canadian Army provided nine military leaders of UN missions, but none since.
-Canada is far behind its contributions of the past and behind dozens of other nations, in terms of numbers, leadership and hardship.
+Canada is far behind its contributions of the past and behind scores of other nations, in terms of numbers, leadership and hardship.

-Canada has not yet re-engaged in UN peace operations, as promised in several elections since 2015.
+Canada has not yet re-engaged in UN peace operations as promised in several elections since 2015.

 The Trudeau government is providing FEWER peacekeepers than the Harper government did: about 50% less, averaging the monthly contribution over their respective times in office.
 Maybe with a deployment of the long-promised QRF in the near future, Canada might once again make a strong contribution to the United Nations but will it be sent?
 Will it be a sustained contribution?
 The track record of the current government puts that in doubt.